peterantypas/maiana/README.md

 The transmitter output is 2 Watts (+33dBm) and it has a verified range of over 10 nautical miles.

 The unit runs on 12V and exposes a 3.3V UART for connecting to the rest of the boat's system.
 The UART continuously sends GPS and AIS data in NMEA0183 format at 38.4Kbps.
-On my boat, it is wired to a control box that converts the UART to USB and feeds it to a Raspberry Pi Zero W, which acts as a WiFi access point / NMEA distributor for iNavx running on an iPad.
+On my boat, it is wired to a control box that converts the UART to USB and feeds it to a RPi Zero W, which acts as a WiFi access point / NMEA distributor for iNavx running on an iPad.
 There are many different apps and solutions available for this and every boater has different preferences.

 Persistent station data (MMSI, call sign, name, dimensions, etc) is stored on a 1Kbit EEPROM and is provisioned via a command interface.
-The unit implements SOTDMA synchronization based on the GNSS 1 Pulse Per Second signal and the UTC clock, but a class B, it will not attempt to reserve slots.
+The unit implements SOTDMA synchronization based on the very acurate 1 PPS signal from the GNSS and the UTC clock, but being a class B, it will not attempt to reserve time slots.
-It will just transmit independently and autonomously, based on Clear Channel Assessment, at the schedule permitted for class B devices.
+It will just transmit autonomously and independently, based on Clear Channel Assessment, at the schedule permitted for class B devices.
 If station data is not provisioned, the device will simply run as a receiver and never transmit.
-In addition, there is a "TX OFF" signal in the latest design which will disable transmission explicitly if it is pulled low externally.
-6.x and later board firmware has support for this.

 The system draws about 40mA from 12V in RX mode, and spikes up to 600mA during transmission (for about 30 milliseconds).

-The latest design (not the one pictured above) uses an RJ45 connector, as Ethernet cable is cheap, widely available and offers enough signals to instrument controls such as "TX OFF".
+The latest design (not the one pictured above) relies on Ethernet cable for power, data, as well as control signals such as "TX OFF".
 I will include a reference design for a control box that I'm working on but every boat is different, so your mileage will absolutely vary.

 ### Software

 The firmware is an Eclipse CDT project that you should be able to import and build.
-It has a BSP architecture so you need to tweak bsp.hpp or define one of the required symbols in the preprocessor to build for different board revisions.
-It contains snippets of STM32Cube generated code, but is does not follow ST's spaghetti architecture.
+The code is C++ with a BSP abstraction layer so you need to tweak bsp/bsp.hpp or define one of the required symbols in the preprocessor to build for different board revisions.
+It contains snippets of STM32Cube generated code, but is does not follow ST's spaghetti structure.

 ### Building the unit